 I check the SEMrush results for my websites practically every day.

-The best part about it is that it’s free.
+The best part about it is that it includes a free trial.

 That’s why I put together this quick SEMrush guide to help you use it like a pro.

 You can register for a free SEMrush account by clicking the green login button on the top right of the homepage here.

 Click the “Register” tab afterward.

 Enter an email and secure password, then click the button to create your account.

 The first step to using SEMrush is entering the URL of your website or a competitor’s from the dashboard.

 This will bring you to the next step.

 The domain overview covers all of the major components of a website’s performance, such as: